telehash/telehash.github.io/v3/e3x/cs/README.md

 ## Exchanging CS Keys

-Cipher Sets are designed to work well with [hashnames](../../hashname/), which use [BASE32](http://tools.ietf.org/html/rfc4648) encoding to create strings that are safe to use everywhere.
+Cipher Sets are designed to work well with [hashnames](../../hashname/), which use [base32](http://tools.ietf.org/html/rfc4648#section-3.2) encoding (lower-case, no padding) to create strings that are safe to use everywhere.

-One or more Cipher Set Keys can be encoded in JSON using the same BASE32 encoding and the CSID as the key.
+One or more Cipher Set Keys can be encoded in JSON using the same base32 encoding and the CSID as the key.

 <a name="json" />
 ### JSON